 Course Pricing and Availability

-This course is also available as an in house group training course in the UK and worldwide.
+This course is also available as a bespoke in house group training course in the UK and worldwide.
 We can tailor the content to fit your specific needs.

 Would you like to contact us?

 Group training costs from £1,850 +VAT per day for up to 20 delegates (international training price varies).

 In-house training proposal

 One Day open training course: £435 +VAT per delegate.

 Our next open course is in 8 days, ✔ there are still places available.
 Would you like to book online now or see all course dates?